mermaid-js/mermaid/docs/README.md

 ## Deploying Mermaid
 To Deploy Mermaid:

-1. You will need to install node v10 or 12, which would have npm
+1. You will need to install node v16, which would have npm
 2. Download yarn using npm
 3. Enter the following command: `yarn add mermaid`
 4. You can then add mermaid as a dev dependency using this command: